tanvi-v/exadata-ansible/notes/to_do.md

 Code Development
 - PDB/DB Operations
     - Use Bastion Server to access DB (for PDB)
-    - Set up group_vars/host variables for PDB
+    - Set up group_vars/host variables for PDB --> currently running into an issue with using group in ansible.
+Can;t ssh into node, trying to add a second credential to template
     - DB Set-Up: pip3 install pexpect
 - ExaCC provisioning: Network config (VM Cluster network difference from ExaCS?
 Connect to customer network?)
 - Region??